Queer & Now Development Workshop

 QUEER & NOW: A Lip Sync Spectacular is a new theatrical project that fuses the forms of drag, lip sync, and ensemble-based physical theater.
 Conceived by director Garrett Sager in response to the increased anti-LGBTQ+ rhetoric in American culture, QUEER & NOW disrupts oppressive narratives through the celebration of queerness as an act of radical dissent.

-In December 2018, the third iteration of the project, QUEER & NOW: Sync or Swim will explore queering mythologies.
+In April 2018, the fourth iteration of the project, QUEER & NOW: Sync or Swim explored queering mythologies and queer futures.

 Though the lip-sync showcases a talented cast full of ferocity and grace, the piece stands as a challenge to anti-LGBTQ rhetoric with empowering images and tangible moments of cast members embracing their identities and showcasing their journeys to achieve this autonomy.

 Making QUEER & NOW has shown me new ways of using drag and queer performance as a weapon against the dangerous heteropatriarchy.
 There’s something ritual and cathartic about getting into drag, and then it’s electrifying to perform as this other version of yourself that can be weird, gorgeous, strange, sickening, disgusting, larger than life, and totally out of this world.
 We’re doing something really radical by having a blast in QUEER & NOW.
-We’re leaving our audiences with hope, joy, and snatched wigs.
+We’re leaving our audiences with hope, joy, and a good queer time.

 - Garrett Sager, director